juanfernandes/juanfernandes-uk/src/notes/monthly-notes-september-2022.md

 date: 2022-10-13T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-tweetId: ''

 ---
-<p class="lead">Bit of a slow month.
-I started working on a Books section on my website and worked on a complex membership table build.</p>
+Bit of a slow month.
+I started working on a Books section on my website and worked on a complex membership table build.{.lead}

 ## Work
 - I spent some time building a complex membership table build and am planning a blog post about it.
 I was not able to replicate the designers vision 100% - I got pretty close.
 I wonder if other web designers would have solved it the same way.